 Kenya or the Republic of Kenya as it is officially known is one of the 13 countries in the Eastern Africa Region.
 Additionally is classified in the Great Lake Region.

-Kenya is the economic powerhouse of the Eastern African region and Africa’s eight largest economy.
+The country is the economic powerhouse of the Eastern African region and Africa’s ten largest economies.

-It was a former British colony until its independence on the 12th of December 1963.
-It became a republic on the 12th of December 1964.
+This former British colony gained its independence on the 12th of December 1963 and became a republic the following year; on the 12th of December 1964.

-Today, It is a member of the 54 nations African Union.
+Today, Kenya is a member of the 54 nations African Union.
 Additionally, it is a member of Inter Development Authority (IGAD).
 IGAD headquarters are in Djibouti.
-Kenya is also one five members of the East African Community and besides it is a member of the Common Market for the Eastern and Southern Africa (COMESA).
+Furthermore, the country is also one of the five members of the East African Community.
+Besides, it is a member of the Common Market for the Eastern and Southern Africa (COMESA).

-Kenya is +3 GMT and consequently 3 hours behind the Prime Meridian.
-The equators cut the country in two halves and therefore do not practice Daylight Saving.
+The country is +3 GMT and consequently 3 hours behind the Prime Meridian.
+Interestingly, the equators cut the country in two halves.
+This is important to know since it means that the country does not practice Daylight Saving.